earcanal/expfactory/docs/pages/1-generate-https.md

 ```

 ### Test Nginx

-When you install nginx with `apt-get`, this install typically starts the nginx server (note
-this is pronounced ENGINE-X - it took me only 8 years to know that :P).
+The Experiment Factory uses the nginx web server.
+We run nginx *outside* of a container to generate the certificates required to run nginx (inside our container) over SSL.
+When you install nginx with `apt-get`, this install typically starts the nginx server (note this is pronounced ENGINE-X - it took me only 8 years to know that :P).
 As a sanity check, if you go to the web interface (the domain address that is associated with the droplet) you will see this.

 ![/expfactory/img/https/droplet-nginx.png](/expfactory/img/https/droplet-nginx.png)